-Since its inception just over 20 years ago, the young firm of
+Since its inception nearly 40 years ago,

 Susman Godfrey has quickly established itself as one of the

 country's premiere litigation firms.

 In 1980, Steve Susman formed a Houston firm